Skip to main content

 At War #

-Apple recently announced it would warn users about apps were tracking users, and provided them a prompt to ask the app not to track them.
-Some might interpret this as a shot across the bow at ad companies like Google and Facebook who’s main business proposition is the idea that they have high quality targeting data based on behavioural tracking and surveillance.
+Apple recently announced it would warn users about apps that were tracking them, and provided them a prompt to ask the app not to track them.
+Some might interpret this as a shot across the bow at ad companies like Google and Facebook whose main business proposition is the idea that they have high quality targeting data based on behavioral tracking and surveillance.

 Sounds like a win for users, right?
 Not so fast.

 Amusingly, Apple simultaneously offered their own tool for tracking that would not trigger the warning, as per a Reuters article.
 One could interpret this as a prelude to Apple’s intention to enter the advertising market alongside Google and Facebook.
-So while it appears on the outside to be a good thing, it’s actually just another attempt by Apple to gain market share.
+It may also just be Apple using privacy as a way to advantage its own ad business.

 Another trend happening simultaneously is the move from open web platforms to app-based walled gardens.
 You can see this manifested directly in the attempts of major platforms to disable sharing of files and URLs.